 Enjoy rides, activities, face painting, musical performances and the opportunity to learn more about our Whitehorse community.

-Box Hill Chorale will be performing at this year’s Whitehorse carols.
-Help us celebrate one last milestone event at the Whitehorse Centre before it is demolished and rebuilt!
+Box Hill Chorale performed at the 2019 Whitehorse carols.
+A celebration of one last milestone event at the Whitehorse Centre before it was due to be demolished and rebuilt!

 - Date: Sunday 15 December 2019